Club Year: Sep - Jun

 September 24, 2018: Canning and Preserving: Earlene Eisley-Freeman, a certified UC Master Preserver, will discuss preserving produce from your garden.

-October 22, 2018: 100 Years of Placer County Fruit Farming History Rich Colwell is the President of the Placer County Mandarin Fruit Growers Association and the owner of Colwell Thundering Herd Mandarin Ranch.
-The Colwell Thundering Herd Ranch was established in 1984 when Rich and Nancy Colwell returned to their childhood community and purchased property from Rich's parents, Stan and Dorothy Colwell.
+October 22, 2018: Rich Colwell of Colwell Thundering Herd Ranch: The Colwell Thundering Herd Ranch was established in 1984 when Rich and Nancy Colwell returned to their childhood community and purchased property from Rich’s parents, Stan and Dorothy Colwell.
 Stan and Dorothy Colwell moved to Penryn in 1959 with their six children.
 The family home was built in the late 1800s and the land supported peach, pear, and plum orchards.

 November 26, 2018: Auburn Garden Club Grants Presentations: Grant presentations and member's garden tips and questions for our own garden experts.

-December 3, 2018: Holiday Party: Our annual holiday party will be held at Awful Annie's Restaurant at 11:30am.
+December tbd: Holiday Party: Our annual holiday party will be held.

 February 25, 2019: What's New in Gardening: Our annual visit from Trey Pitsenberger, owner of Golden Gecko Garden Center in Garden Valley, to get us ready for spring planting.